 The ability to view and monitor the environment thorough a single pane of glass is critical to mitigating this security risks.
 Leveraging a tool or service, such as Fortra’s Alert Logic MDR, can provide:

 - Ability to monitor and manage logs, such as account configuration changes and multiple authentication failures

 - Visibility across network, log, configuration, vulnerabilities, etc.

-Multi-cloud environments present their own set of challenges, but can equally provide organizations with substantial benefits – from cost optimization to a more flexible IT stack.
+Multi-cloud environments present their own set of challenges but can equally provide organizations with substantial benefits – from cost optimization to a more flexible IT stack.
 With 92% of enterprises adopting a multi-cloud strategy, understanding the complexities of these environments is critical.
-To learn more about security in multi-cloud environments, join us for our multi-cloud summit Mitigating the complexities of AWS, Microsoft & GCP.